ITRS-Group/cordial/gdna/README.md

 imported "etc/geneos/gdna/gdna.include.xml" to localhost:/opt/geneos/gateway/gateway_shared/gdna.include.xml
 ```

+> [!NOTE]
-> 💡️ Note the use of the leading `./=` in the `./=etc/geneos/gdna/gdna.include.xml` above.
+> Note the use of the leading `./=` in the `./=etc/geneos/gdna/gdna.include.xml` above.
 This is so that the path or file name is not interpreted as an instance name.
 Future version of `geneos` may address this issue through more explicit command line syntax.

-Open your GSE and add the new include, using the path `../../gateway_shared/gdna.include.xml` and a priority that is different from all other includes (and the main setup file):
+Open your GSE and add the new include, using the path `../../gateway_shared/gdna.include.xml` and a _priority that is different_ from all other includes (and the main setup file):

 ![GSE Add include](screenshots/gdna-1.png)

 Validate and save this config, ensuring that the new include can be found and loaded without clashing with existing configurations.

-2. Configure GDNA
+#### Configure GDNA

 The program looks for a `gdna.yaml` configuration file in the following directories, using the first one found: